Chia-Network/chia-blockchain/docs/2-block-format.md

 ### [Proof of Space](/src/types/proof_of_space.py)
 * **challenge_hash**: the hash of the challenge.
 * **pool_pubkey**: public key of the pool, this key's signature is required to spend the coinbase transaction.
 The pool public key in included in the plot seed, and thus must be chosen before the plotting process.
 Farmers can solo-farm and use their own key as the pool key.
-* **plot_pubkey**: public key of the plotter.
+* **plot_pubkey**: public key of the harvester.
 This key signs the header, and thus allows the owner of the plot to choose their own blocks, as opposed to pools doing this.
 * **size**: sometimes referred to as k, this is the plot size parameter.
 * **proof**: proof of space of size k*64 bits.